 If you are concerned your student has OCD, you should send the student to the school guidance or health professional who can then refer the student to the professional best suited to provide treatment and you can continue to provide support to the student as part of their "circle of care".
-Usually young people will be treated with cognitive behavioural therapy (CBT) and an Selective Serotonin Reputake Inhibitor (SSRI) medication.
+Usually young people will be treated with Cognitive Behavioural Therapy (CBT) and a Selective Serotonin Reputake Inhibitor (SSRI) medication.
 It is important to know if any academic modifications need to be made to enhance learning opportunities for young people with OCD, so including the teacher in treatment planning and treatment monitoring is usually necessary.